elixir-cldr/cldr/guides/1_getting_started.md

 ## Testing

-Tests cover the full 516 locales defined in CLDR.
+Tests cover the full 523 locales defined in CLDR.
 Since `Cldr` attempts to maximumize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

-Tests are run on Elixir 1.5.x.
+Tests are run on Elixir 1.5 and later.
 Elixir below 1.5 is not supported.